 In September 2012, we implemented a new methodology for distributing the corporate income tax.
 We now assume that 60 percent of the tax is borne by corporate shareholders in proportion to their shares of reported dividends and the portion of capital gains attributable to corporate equity; 20 percent is borne by all capital owners in proportion to their shares of capital income (interest, dividends, capital gains, a portion of flow-through business income, and investment returns earned within tax-preferred retirement accounts and defined benefit pension plans); and 20 percent is borne by labor in proportion to their shares of earnings.
 We previously assumed that the corporate income tax was borne entirely by owners of capital in proportion to their shares of total reported interest, dividends, capital gains, and rents.
 See How TPC Distributes the Corporate Income Tax for more information.

 We assume excise taxes lower real incomes in proportion to each tax unit’s share of burdened income sources.
 Burdened income sources include labor income, plus the portion of capital income that exceeds the normal rate of return, and wage-indexed cash transfer payments.
 In addition, we assume that excise taxes paid or passed through to the retail level change the relative prices consumers face (i.e., raise the cost of taxed goods and services relative to other goods).
 We assign this burden to tax units based on their consumption as imputed from the CEX.
-The exception to this methodology is that we estimate three of the health insurance related excise taxes—the tax on individuals not obtaining adequate coverage (individual mandate), the tax on employers not offering adequate coverage (employer mandate), and the tax on high-cost employer plans—using the TPC model’s health module and assume that the burden of these taxes is borne by affected individuals and/or employees.
+The exception to this methodology is that we assume the burden of the Affordable Care Act health insurance employer mandate falls exclusively on employees of firms offering inadequate health insurance coverage.

 Do TPC's revenue estimates include behavioral responses to tax changes?

 Prior to 2008, almost all TPC revenue estimates showed the static impact on tax liability.

 Do TPC's distribution tables include behavioral responses to tax changes?